garrandall/popular-music-data/tracks/nobody-else-but-you-trey-songz.md

   start_date: '2017-07-08'
 ---
 I don't want nobody else but you
-I don't want nobody else but you, ooh ah ah
+I don't want nobody else but you, ohah ah
-Nobody else but you, ooh ah ah
+Nobody else but you, ohah ah

-She like what's up, what's up with me and you, (ooh ah) yeah What we fin'nin, fin'nin to do (ooh ah ah)
+She like what's up, what's up with me and you, (ohah) yeah What we fin'nin, fin'nin to do (ohah ah)
-Lately I've been giving you some room, (ooh) uh huh Lately I just don't know what to do, ooh ooh ooh
+Lately I've been giving you some room, (oh uh huh Lately I just don't know what to do, ohoohhoh
-I don't want nobody else but you (ooh ah ah)
+I don't want nobody else but you (ohah ah)
 I know you don't want to wait for me, aye
 They say you should stay away from me, (no) aye
-I know you the only babe for me, pray for me Gratefully you love me too (ooh ah ah)
+I know you the only babe for me, pray for me Gratefully you love me too (ohah ah)
 Know a lot of men would do you better
 Know that I done put you through whatever
 I know that you care for me, I know you'll be there for me